Engineering

 • Have more flexibility when defining offers.
 Utilize pricing phases to offer time-based discounts that’ll automatically convert to base pricing

 • Granularly control eligibility.
-Through Offers, the business logic to determine eligibility can be moved entirely to your app, allowing highly targeted offers based on in-app behaviors
+Through developer determined offers, the business logic to determine eligibility can be moved entirely to your app, allowing highly targeted offers based on in-app behaviors

 Google Play Console before May of 2022